Joint Staff Department: Organization

 The Intelligence Bureau of the Joint Staff Department, formerly the 2nd Bureau or '2PLA' under the GSD, is the most well-known bureau subordinate to the JSD for its role in espionage.

 List of chiefs

-Since 2022, the Chief of Joint Staff Department is General Liu Zhenli.
-The current deputy chiefs are Lieutenant General Xu Qiling, and Major General Shao Yuanming.
+From 2022 to January 2026, the Chief of Joint Staff Department was General Liu Zhenli.
+The current deputy chiefs are Lieutenant General Xu Qiling, Major General Shao Yuanming and Lieutenant General Cao Qingfeng.
 Prior to the 2016 rename, department heads were referred to in English as Chief of the General Staff or Chief of the General Staff Department.